ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ All sections now have short text descriptions.
   ✅ Automatically detect the save version's Content Pack and display the correct Max Percent % for each one: Base Game 100%, Grimm Troupe 106%, Lifeblood 107%, Current 112%. (thanks to Perseus for the suggestion!)
   ✅ Fixed incorrect display of Soul orbs amount for early HK save file versions (like 1.0.0.6).
+  ✅ Number of Health Masks, Soul Orbs and Charm Notches is now displayed as a number next to the graphics.
   ✅ Added Secret data information at the bottom of the tool.

   — **Hints** changes: